To download the software (available only during the contest!)

 To read the requirements for the score writing, go to Score writing.

 P-Soft is supplied in the form of a MaxMSP file.
-To open P-Soft, you need to have a recent version of MaxMSP Player (version 6.1.3 and higher) installed on your computer.
+To open P-Soft, you need to have a recent version of MaxMSP Runtime (version 6.1.3 and higher) installed on your computer.

-You can download MaxMSP Player for free here:
+You can download MaxMSP Runtimer for free here:

 Once you have appropriately installed the MaxMSP software, start by opening up “Max Runtime”.
 From the File menu, open the file P-Soft.

-To be able to work properly, you need to make sure that the input and output sound parameters of your computer and of MaxMSP are defined according to the sound card used.
+To be able to work properly, you need to make sure that the input and output sound parameters of your computer and of MaxMSP are defined according to the sound card you are using.

 The management of audio and MIDI are taken care of by the host software MaxMSP.
-For more details, you can read the MaxMSP user manuals:
+For more details, you can read the MaxMSP user manuals on Cycling webpage.